codeface-io/SwiftObserver/README.md

 }
 ```

 The function `whenFilled` is available on all [buffered observables](#buffered-observables) that have an optional message type.
 It provides an unwrapped message as soon as one is available.
-If the buffer's `latestMessage` is still `nil`, `whenFilled` observes the buffer until the buffer sends a non-optional message.
+If buffer's `latestMessage` is not `nil`, `whenFilled` immediatly provides the unwrapped message, otherwise it observes the buffer until the buffer sends a message other than `nil`.

 ## Chain Observables